 ATM appreciates those who are willing, in Teddy Roosevelt's words, to get into "the arena."
-We have followed our city government for eight years.
+We have followed Chattanooga city government for ten years.
 You cannot do this without coming away with an appreciation of all of the hours our elected officials spend on complex issues.

 While I have at times been critical of the decisions of our elected city officials, I have not meant the criticism as personal attacks.
-After years of banging my head against the wall advocating for PILOT policies at City Council and not understanding why ATM's comments fell on deaf ears, a light bulb finally went off.
-I had worked as a Community Development Director for a city in Oregon for 18 years.
-The elected officials there were not any smarter or more honorable than ours in Chattanooga.
-The difference was the structure of the city government.
-The Oregon city was a Council-Manager government.
-That made all the difference.
+After years of banging my head against the wall advocating unsuccessfully for PILOT policies, a light bulb went off.

 • PILOT tax breaks to large companies significantly reduce city revenue for needed services.